sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/nvidia-gpus.md

 For the complete list of available metrics, refer to the [Nvidi Smi connector documentation](https://www.metricshub.com/docs/latest/connectors/nvidiasmi.html#!#metrics).

-The example below demonstrates how to configure **MetricsHub** to monitor the NVIDIA GPUs available on a Linux machine.
+In the example below, we configure **MetricsHub** to connect to the management card of a Linux server to monitor its NVIDIA GPUs.

 ## Procedure

-To monitor Nvidia GPUs:
+To monitor the NVIDIA GPUs:

 1. In the `config/metricshub.yaml` file, we create the resource `dev-nvidia-01` with the following attributes: